VeselinovStf/Creating-N-tier-Application/README.md

 ### TODO LIST

-- Add Menu Link To friends
+X - Add Menu Link To friends
-- Create Friends Page
+X - Create Friends Page
-- Show Current Friends on Page
+X - Show Current Friends on Page
-- Link to Add Friend page
+X - Link to Add Friend page
-- Create Add Frient Page
+X - Create Add Frient Page
-- Remove on current Friends Page
+X - Remove on current Friends Page

+### More Requirements

+Notifications on Add Friend
+- Send application users who are already friends an email notifying them of the reciprocal friendship
+- Send non-application users an invitation to register and add friend
+- Send application users a link to add friend if they’re not already friends
+- Implement separate quick add link supporting email in querystring